Extensible Scheduler Class

 To match the impedance between the scheduler core and the BPF scheduler, sched_ext uses DSQs (dispatch queues) which can operate as both a FIFO and a priority queue.
 By default, there is one global FIFO (SCX_DSQ_GLOBAL), and one local dsq per CPU (SCX_DSQ_LOCAL).
 The BPF scheduler can manage an arbitrary number of dsq’s using scx_bpf_create_dsq() and scx_bpf_destroy_dsq().

 A CPU always executes a task from its local DSQ.
-A task is “dispatched” to a DSQ.
-A non-local DSQ is “consumed” to transfer a task to the consuming CPU’s local DSQ.
+A task is “inserted” into a DSQ.
+A task in a non-local DSQ is “move”d into the target CPU’s local DSQ.

 When a CPU is looking for the next task to run, if the local DSQ is not empty, the first task is picked.
-Otherwise, the CPU tries to consume the global DSQ.
+Otherwise, the CPU tries to move a task from the global DSQ.
 If that doesn’t yield a runnable task either, ops.dispatch() is invoked.

 Scheduling Cycle